Higherings/AutoImageCreator/README.md

 >History, specify how many old AMIs do you want to keep (the Lmabda will remove only the AMIs it created)

 *If you edit the template remember to use LF end of lines

+# To-Do
+> Make a more restrict policy for the Lambda so it can only create AMIs and nothing more
+> Verify the funcionality with and Instance with several EBS attached